WHAT SHAPED ME

-My father and grandfather were coal miners.
+My father and grandfather were coal miners in then Welsh valleys where I was born and grew up.
 They were honest, hard working and decent men.
 They saw their role as providing for their family.

 I admired and loved them, but I didn’t want to be like them.
 I was determined not to work in a factory or a coal mine.